 COMMUNITY HOUSING PLAN

-The City is preparing a Community Housing Plan to better understand the City of Beverly’s current and future housing needs.
-The plan will provide up-to-date information on local housing issues, identify priority housing needs, articulate a vision, and develop a strategy to provide a range of housing types that meet the needs of a wide variety of households.
+In 2016-17, the City engaged a housing consultant to create a Community Housing Plan to help us better understand Beverly’s current and future housing needs.
+The plan provides up-to-date information on local housing issues, identifies priority housing needs, articulates a vision, and develops a strategy to provide a range of housing types that meet the needs of a wide variety of households.

 CABOT/DODGE/COUNTY INTERSECTION TRAFFIC CALMING STUDY